knockout/knockout/documentation/custom-bindings.md

         },
         update: function(element, valueAccessor, allBindings, viewModel, bindingContext) {
             // This will be called once when the binding is first applied to an element,
-            // and again whenever the associated observable changes value.
+            // and again whenever any observables/computeds that are accessed change
             // Update the DOM element based on the supplied values here.
         }
     };